By Scott Gibson

 He took time to share insights about ZFP on ECP’s podcast, Let’s Talk Exascale, during an interview this past November in Denver at SC19: The International Conference for High Performance Computing, Networking, Storage, and Analysis.

 The ZFP project aims to provide a compressed multidimensional array primitive that can be used for computations.
-“To perfom those computations, we oftentimes need random access to individual array elements,” Lindstrom said.
+“To perform those computations, we oftentimes need random access to individual array elements,” Lindstrom said.
 “Doing that, coupled with data compression, is extremely challenging.”

 While the ZFP team members are working with applications, they don’t necessarily know how loss through data compression might affect the simulation code and the subsequent data analysis.
 “So we need to develop or work closely with the applications to understand what kinds of things matter to them in terms of how to maintain accuracy,” Lindstrom said.